-Here are several important reminders for physicians who intend to refer an HPSJ member to a nursing facility:
+Here are several important reminders for physicians who intend to refer a Health Plan Member to a nursing facility:

-- 1. To refer a member to a nursing home, the physician must order the admission and provide the following information: - a.
-The members' medications, diet, activities, and medical treatments, such as wound care and labs. - b.
+- 1. To refer a Member to a nursing home, the physician must order the admission and provide the following information: - a.
+The Members' medications, diet, activities, and medical treatments, such as wound care and labs. - b.
 A current history and physical - c.
-Diagnosis/diagnoses

-- d.
-Indication of whether the physician will be following the member once admitted to the facility - 2.
+Diagnosis/diagnoses - d.
+Indication of whether the physician will be following the Member once admitted to the facility - 2.
 In making the referral, the physician must identify the facility of admission.
-The member and/or the member's authorized representative may also seek the physician's counsel in determining an appropriate facility. - 3.
-The admitting facility is responsible for obtaining authorization from HPSJ.
+The Member and/or the Member's authorized representative may also seek the physician's counsel in determining an appropriate facility. - 3.
+The admitting facility is responsible for obtaining authorization from Health Plan.
 The admitting facility will present medical justification for the level of care requested.
-If the authorization request is not approved or is modified, the member, physician, or facility has an option to appeal the determination.
+If the authorization request is not approved or is modified, the Member, physician, or facility has an option to appeal the determination.